Consumers are Plastic, for now

 On the question of reusability

 Packaging is not just packing and delivering products; keeping products safe, functional and of high quality are key components as well.
-It is not easy to develop reusable packaging which provides an equal, if not better, user experience; it is a design challenge, a logistics challenge, a cost challenge, a human labour challenge, a policy challenge- but challenges are meant to be met.
+It is not easy to develop reusable packaging which provides an equal, if not better, user experience; it is a design challenge, a logistics challenge, a cost challenge, a human labour challenge, impact on carbon footprints as challenge, a policy challenge- but challenges are meant to be met.

 Come together, right now